 Recovery at Soledad House

-At Soledad, we effectively incorporate spirituality into our programs.
+At Soledad, we effectively incorporate spiritual therapy into our programs.
 In addition to this component of recovery, we also offer the following:

 - Exercise therapy